dashjoin/djapp-wot/paper.md

       "thing": $id,
       "name": $k,
       "description": $v.description,
-      "href": $replace(forms[$."contentType" = "application/json"].href[$contains($, "http")], /\{.*\}/, ""),
+      // TODO: currently limited to HTTP
-      "vars": $vars ? $vars : uriVariables,
+      // if only other protocols are offered, we should replace the href with that of the API gateway "href": $replace(forms[$."contentType" = "application/json"].href[$contains($, "http")], /\{.*\}/, ""), "vars": $vars ? $vars : uriVariables,
       "input": input,